How to get started in the gym?

 Plan your workout routine

 It’s important to have some idea what you are going to do at the gym before you arrive.
 If you are new to the gym this doesn’t have to be a complicated program.
 It can simply be using a machine or exercise for each area of the body.
 But you’d benefit from noting down the weight and reps that you lifted in order for you to improve.
 Read this article for more information about the importance of following a program.
 If you would prefer to have a program designed for you then there are many online coaches that can help.
-Prices start from just £35 per month for my online training, for more information visit Online Personal Training
+For more information visit Online Personal Training

 Don’t be afraid to ask for help